-Though Molinists generally agree on the basics, I have found that different Molinist have slightly different understandings on such concepts as counterfactuals, middle knowledge, libertarian free will, etc. That is to be expected since no two Molinists are exactly the same.
+Though Molinists generally agree on the basics, I have found that different Molinist have slightly different understandings of such concepts as counterfactuals, middle knowledge, libertarian free will, etc. That is to be expected since no two Molinists are exactly the same.
 In fact, I am aware that there are slight differences of understanding among members of my own Reformed theological camp.
 It happens.
 Therefore, when dialoguing with molinists I still need to check the definitions with them so as to avoid confusion.

 Nevertheless, it is not my intention to misrepresent Molinism.
 I certainly can fail to understand it sufficiently, even after traveling heavily into the Molinist universe and conversing with its inhabitants and surveying its theological landscape.

-What to do if I misrepresents Molinism
+What to do if I misrepresent Molinism

 If you read a statement in these articles on Molinism that you believe misrepresent its philosophical position, then please let me know by following these steps.